turbot/steampipe-mod-aws-insights/dashboards/vpc/docs/vpc_detail.md

 - How the route tables are configured?
 - What are the peering connections associated?
 - How are NACLs configured?
-- What gateways and endpoints are configured?
+- How gateways and endpoints are configured?
 - How security groups are configured?